 What’s the big deal?
 Why should we be concerned about yielding to slumber?

-- The spirit of slumber is not just a spiritual attack from the enemy.
-It is an evil spirit sent by God.
-(Romans 11:8) Why would God do such a thing?
-He did it because His people had given in to the sin of unbelief (Romans 11:7-23), rebellion (Jer.
-5:21-23, Ezekiel 12:1-2), and Hardness of heart.
+- Slumber needs a point of access in order to be allowed to operate.
+Some ways that we give the spirit of slumber a foothold in our lives is through unbelief (Romans 11:7-23), rebellion (Jer.
+5:21-23), Ezek.
+12:1-2), and hardness of heart.
 (Matt.
-13:13-15, Mark 8:17-10).
-If we as a church are to be freed from the spirit of slumber, repentance is called for.
+13:13-15, Mark 8:17-18) If we as a church are to be freed from the spirit of slumber, repentance is called for.
 We need His grace and mercy poured out upon us.
 Even Jesus’ disciples who walked with Him everyday struggled at times with these things.
 The important thing is to not get stuck here, even if we have struggled with one of these sins.
 There is grace for the journey!

 - Another reason we should be concerned about yielding to the spirit of slumber is because it leads to a pattern of retreating from conflict, which can lock the individual into a lifestyle of passivity and defeat.